 Players Who Have Died This Day

 Following just seven plate appearances in five 2017 games, young third base prospect Miguel Andujar (1995) easily leaps to the top of the Yankee March 2 birthday list.
 Signed by the Yankees as an amateur free agent in 2011, he had a stunning start at third in Chicago on June 28, 2017, going 3-for-4, and driving in four with a first-inning single and a two-run double off the center field wall in the ninth.
 Fans screamed to see more of Miguel over an underperforming Chase Headley, but Andujar was returned to the minors, where he stayed.
-Ironically, Headley would finish the season, and the postseason, strong, but he has been traded away, and many believe third base may be Andujar’s job with the big league club in ’18.
-Stay tuned.
+Ironically, Headley would finish the season, and the postseason, strong, but he has been traded away.
+And despite some defensive glitches at third base, rational fans know that Miggy easily earned a Rookie of the Year award (erroneously given to Shohei Ohtani) with his 27-homer, 92-rbi 2018 performance.

 This is the birthday of former Yankee reliever Jim Konstanty (1917), who amassed an 8-3 record playing for the Yanks from 1954 through 1956, once the Yanks snatched him from the Phillies off waivers in August 1954.
 He threw in 62 games and only started one over that span.